 Get into Nature- Forest School

 Once a week, we dress up in our wet weather clothing and visit our very own on-site Forest school.
 We explore, become curious and take care of our nature.
 Activities have included: bug hunts, making animal habitats, building nests, creating art with nature, exploring mark marking with charcoal and water.
-We also have physical challenges including an obstacle course, den building, swinging on the swing, climbing trees and its is all finished with a hot chocolate and storytime!
+We also have physical challenges including an obstacle course, den building, swinging on the swing, climbing trees and it is all finished with a hot chocolate and storytime!

 Year 6 Buddies